The beautiful Ethel Reed blazed like a meteor across Boston’s artistic firmament in the 1890s, but after a broken engagement she all but disappeared.

 Ethel Reed

-Ethel Reed was born March 13, 1874 in Newburyport, Mass., the daughter of Edward Eugene Reed.
-Her father died when she was young, and she and her mother struggled.
+Ethel Reed was born March 13, 1874 in Newburyport, Mass., the daughter of Irish immigrants Edward Eugene Reed and Mary Elizabeth Mahoney.
+Her father died when she was young, his obituary described him as a “well-known and popular photographer.”

 During the 1890s Americans had a mania for posters.
 Ethel Reed satisfied that appetite, and then some.